A Sikh Century of Service

 Stories of Sikh Army Veterans and Winnipeg’s Hidden History

-A Sikh Century of Service, an exhibit presented by Sikh Heritage Manitoba in partnership with the Sikh Heritage Museum of Canada and Bhai Kahan Singh Nabha Foundation, brings forward powerful stories of Sikh army veterans whose contributions span global, Canadian, and local histories.
+A Sikh Century of Service, presented by Sikh Heritage Manitoba in partnership with the Sikh Heritage Museum of Canada and Bhai Kahan Singh Nabha Foundation, brings them into the light.